Gab-km/Make10/README.md

 //=> [|"-+*"; "/**"|]
 ```

-## License
+## Copyright and License

 This software is distributed under the [MIT License](http://opensource.org/licenses/mit-license.php).
+See also [here](https://github.com/Gab-km/Make10/blob/master/LICENSE.txt).